 As we know, the Inca sanctuary of Machu Picchu is one of the most famous and requested tourist destinations on the planet.
 You can get there in a wonderful trip by train (there are different categories) or by doing one of our spectacular Inca Trail (Classic 4 days, Short 2 days).

-Peru is a country that offers everything a demanding tourist wants to find: excellent infrastructure (hotels, transport, roads, etc), archaeological and tourist sites of first level that you should know, beautiful cities, natural landscapes (such as our extraordinary Humantay Lagoon during and amazing hike to Salkantay), luxury gastronomy, a thousand-year-old culture, a very friendly population willing to exchange experiences with people from abroad and more.
+Peru is a country that offers everything a demanding tourist wants to find: excellent infrastructure (hotels, transport, roads, etc), archaeological and tourist sites of first level that you should know, beautiful cities, natural landscapes (such as our extraordinary Humantay Lagoon during and amazing Salkantay Trek), luxury gastronomy, a thousand-year-old culture, a very friendly population willing to exchange experiences with people from abroad and more.

 The end of the year is also spectacular.
 In the city of Cusco, all the bars and clubs have special parties.
 The Main Square is full of people who attend a fireworks show, drink the delicious Peruvian beer and happily celebrate the arrival of the new year.
 In Machu Picchu, the adjacent town of Aguas Calientes is similarly 100% celebrating.